 If Certara transfers personal data to a third party, the recipient should have the same level of protection as is available under Privacy Shield.
 Certara will notify the recipient if it makes a determination that it can no longer meet this obligation.
 In those cases, Certara remains responsible and liable if third-party agents that it engages to process personal data do so in a manner inconsistent with the Principles, unless Certara proves that it is not responsible for the event giving rise to the damage.
 Certara does not sell, trade or transfer personal data to third parties.
 However, Certara may share User information with business partners for marketing, advertising or product/service offering purposes.
 For example, Certara may provide User Information to select service providers for direct email distribution of newsletters, on-line surveys, or notifications.

-If an EU individual wishes to opt out or limit the use and disclosure of their personal data to a third party or a use that is incompatible with the purpose for personal data was originally collected or authorized, they should direct their written request to Adebayo.Olowoyeye@certara.com.
+If an EU or Swiss individual wishes to opt out or limit the use and disclosure of their personal data to a third party or a use that is incompatible with the purpose for personal data was originally collected or authorized, they should direct their written request to Adebayo.Olowoyeye@certara.com.

 Third parties that are not Certara employees who could have access to the personal data described herein include individual contractors.
 The integrity and security of the personal data transferred to these third parties are protected by requirements to train on Certara privacy and confidentiality policies and/or contractual terms.